 Perfect for a bedside alarm clock

-The standard Nest Hub only has a single speaker, a smaller display, and lacks the Nest Cam.
-However, there's still a place in the home for a product like the Nest Hub.
+The 2nd generation Nest Hub only has a single speaker, a smaller display, and lacks the Nest Cam.
+However, it makes for the perfect companion on the nightstand.

 We may earn a commission for purchases using our links.
 Learn more.